programminghistorian/ph-submissions/lessons/json-and-jq.md

 There are a few ways to express this as a CSV table, but we will implement two common solutions here:

 1. One row per tweet, with multiple hashtags in the same cell
-2. One row per hashtag (["long" or "narrow" data presentation](https://en.wikipedia.org/wiki/Wide_and_narrow_data)), with tweet IDs repeated as necessary
+2. One row per hashtag/tweet combination (["long" or "narrow" data presentation](https://en.wikipedia.org/wiki/Wide_and_narrow_data)), with tweet IDs and hashtags repeated as necessary

 #### One row per tweet